saladroom/help/terms-of-service.md

 Further, saladroom.net does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on its website or otherwise relating to such materials or on any sites linked to this site.

 ## 4. Your Content
 “Your Content” shall mean any audio, video text, images or other material you choose to display and/or transfer on this Website.
-By displaying and/or transfering Your Content, you grant Salad Room a non-exclusive, worldwide irrevocable, sub licensable license to store, reproduce, and distribute securely to a designated pool of recipient(s) for a limited time.
+By displaying and/or transferring Your Content, you grant Salad Room a non-exclusive, worldwide irrevocable, sub licensable license to store, reproduce, and distribute securely to a designated pool of recipient(s) for a limited time.
 Your Content must be your own and must not be invading any third-party’s rights.
 Salad Room reserves the right to remove any of Your Content from this Website at any time without notice and is not liable for any of Your Content that invades on third-party properties.

 ## 5. Limitations